A young Black man sitting in the park with a Black teenage boy wearing a hearing aid. They are both looking very serious.

 • using your real name on a job application

-• worrying about wearing the clothes you want to wear
+• wearing the clothes you want to wear

-• hiding parts of your identity, like your religion or culture
+• showing parts of your identity, like your religion or culture

-• visiting places, or going on holiday to places, where racism has been reported
+• visiting or going on holiday to places where racism has been reported

 Young Black people are also at risk of being treated as an adult when they are not.
 Adultification is when children of minority groups are treated by adults as being “more mature than they actually are."
 This can cause a lot of problems for boys and girls within the Black community.